tupol/spark-utils-demos/README.md

 ```

 #### Running the Demo
-Run the demo with the defined filter the following command:
+Run the demo with the defined filter using the following command:
 ```
 spark-submit -v \
 --master local --deploy-mode client \